- Home / Blog / Nursing Today / Where Can I Work as a Family Nurse Practitioner?

 Where Do Nurse Practitioners Work?
 Additional Healthcare Settings

-The nurse practitioner career path can take you to a diverse range of healthcare settings, beyond what we’ve listed here - that may include schools or college campuses, health departments or even occupational sites, like factories.
+There are different types of nurse practitioners, so the nurse practitioner career path can take you to a diverse range of healthcare settings, beyond what we’ve listed here.
+That may include schools or college campuses, health departments or even occupational sites, like factories.

 I work on site in a factory setting managing all the new workers.
 We also provide primary care services as well as urgent care/sick visits, lab work as needed, vaccinations as needed to all employees on site. - Candice Dyer, MSN, FNP-C

-So when asking yourself the question, ‘Where can I work as a family nurse practitioner?’ know that earning your certification as a nurse practitioner allows for flexibility and options for work settings, schedules and specialization.
+So when asking yourself the question, ‘What do nurse practitioners do?' and 'Where can FNPs work?’ know that earning your certification as a nurse practitioner allows for flexibility and options for work settings, schedules and specialization.

 - Ask a MSN – Family Nurse Practitioner Graduate: Mandy Wells

 - 4 Nursing Specialties with a Positive Job Outlook